oisdk/site/drafts/solving-polynomials.markdown

 Up until now our polynomial has been an expression in just one variable.
-For it to be truly useful, though, we'd like to be able to extend it to many: luckily there's a well-known isomorphism we can use too extend our earlier implementation.
+For it to be truly useful, though, we'd like to be able to extend it to many: luckily there's a well-known isomorphism we can use to extend our earlier implementation.
 A multivariate polynomial is one where its coefficients are polynomials with one fewer variable [@cheng_functional_2018].
 In Agda, this looks like the following: